-As recalled in Chapter 2 of this Guidance, Article 1(2) of REMIT provides that the Regulation is without prejudice to the application of European competition law121 to the practices covered by REMIT.
-In other words, the fact that REMIT is applicable to a certain situation or behaviour does not prevent the application of European competition law to the same situation or behaviour.
-122

-This derives from the fact that the two legislations - REMIT and European competition law - cover different types of breaches.
+- (324) As recalled in Chapter 2 of this Guidance, Article 1(2) of REMIT provides that the Regulation is without prejudice to the application of European competition law to the practices covered by REMIT.
+In other words, the fact that REMIT is applicable to a certain situation or behaviour does not prevent the application of European competition law to the same situation or behaviour. - (325) This derives from the fact that the two legislations REMIT and EU competition law cover different types of breaches.
 While REMIT prohibits market manipulation under Article 5, competition law prohibits agreements between companies which prevent, restrict or distort competition in the EU and which may affect trade between Member States (Article 101 of the Treaty on the Functioning of the European Union (TFEU)) and abuses of a dominant position (Article 102 of the TFEU).